LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.##.#
+*Released*: ## July 2021
+* Introduce mountWithServerContextOptions test utility method.
+* Stop exporting mountWithServerContext, waitForLifecycle as these do not work external to the package.

 ### version 2.51.1
 *Released*: 01 July 2021
 * getMenuSectionConfigs() update for WF.
 Do not limit menu options.
 Update "see all" URL.